MannLabs/proteomics_lab_agent/README.md

 This will:
 - Start the adk root agent (`proteomics_specialist/agent.py`).
-- The root agent can initialize the `MCPToolset` of subagents such as alphakraken_agent, database_agent or protocol_agent.
+- The root agent can initialize the `MCPToolset` of subagents such as instrument_agent, database_agent or protocol_agent.
 - The MCP servers will start automatically and listen for tool calls from the agents via stdio.
 - The agents will then be ready to process your instructions (which you would typically provide in a client application or test environment that uses these agents).